Indicators |

 Period, unit of measurement and source | ||

-Number of people per general practitioner GPs are usually the first point of contact in the healthcare system.
-The indicator on the number of people serviced by one general practitioner shows both the availability of medical staff relative to the population and the workload of doctors. |
+Population per one GP GPs are usually the first point of contact in the healthcare system.
+The indicator for the number of people cared for by one GP shows both the availability of medical staff in a district and medical doctors’ workloads. |

 |